GI6005 - International Security in an Era of Globalisation (2023/24)

 Reflective learning will be encouraged at all stages of the module, with the emphasis being on developing independent learning skills.
 At Level 6 it is expected that students will be able to carry out independent research, deep learning, and analysis.
 This is reflected in the percentage of time the module allows students to carry out guided independent study (80%), building on skills developed at Levels 4 and 5, and encouraging students to expand their abilities in preparation for the workplace or postgraduate study.

-- Be able to understand and analyse the nature of the systematic changes in international security since the onset of globalisation and determine the forces of globalisation that have shaped, and are shaping, its development;
+1. Be able to understand and analyse the nature of the systematic changes in international security since the onset of globalisation and determine the forces of globalisation that have shaped, and are shaping, its development;

-- Be able to assess and critically analyse the major security issues faced by the international community
+2. Be able to assess and critically analyse the major security issues faced by the international community

-- Understand the central role played by international organisations, specifically the United Nations, in the maintenance of international peace and security, in the post-Cold War era.
+3. Understand the central role played by international organisations – such as the United Nations and NATO in the maintenance of international peace and security, in the post-Cold War era.

-- Question the ethical dimensions of the Westphalian order based on notions of sovereignty and narrow State interests and determine whether theories highlighting human emancipation need to be strengthened.
+5. Question the ethical dimensions of the Westphalian order based on notions of sovereignty and narrow State interests and determine whether theories highlighting human emancipation need to be strengthened.